cumafrank/cumafrank.github.io/_posts/2023-12-19-DS4A-finance.md

 <br \>

 ## Challenge Wrap-up
-Till this point, we bump into the challenge having too little fraudulent transaction, and using SMOTE + ENN would generate too many augmented information instead of real world fraud transaction.
-So I decide to narrow down the scope of topic by grouping the dataframe using user, and user+card to see if I can capture the fraud better from the user who owns the card, and card which is used to make fradu transaction.
+Up to this point, a challenge we've encountered is the scarcity of fraudulent transaction data which therefore cause an issue for our model to learn driving patterns/features for fraudulent transactions.
+So I decide to narrow down the scope of topic by grouping the dataframe using user, and user+card to see if I can capture the fraud better from the user who owns the card, and card which is used to make fraud transaction.

 Here I groupby my data using following aggregation function and rescaling it using Robust Scaler again